Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 22 November 2024 08.56.11 UTC
+- WIB: Jumat, 22 November 2024 10.01.31 UTC
-- WITA: Jumat, 22 November 2024 09.56.11 UTC
+- WITA: Jumat, 22 November 2024 11.01.31 UTC
-- WIT: Jumat, 22 November 2024 10.56.11 UTC
+- WIT: Jumat, 22 November 2024 12.01.31 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: inspirational
+Kategori: nature